MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

 See [label](https://www.w3schools.com/tags/tag_label.asp) tag.

-It is recommended to add a `label` element next to an input and make the `for` part match the `id` of an input.
+It is recommended to add a `label` element next to an input.

 This helps for accessibility so the correct label is read aloud on focussing and it increases the hit rate when clicking small regions - so you can click the label for a radio input to select an item.

 From W3 Schools:

 > Tip: Always use the `<label>` tag to define labels for `<input type="text">`, `<input type="checkbox">`, `<input type="radio">`, `<input type="file">`, and `<input type="password">`.

+The label element must have a `for` attribute which references the `id` of an input element.

 ## Text input